Korean Green vs Shishito: Mild Snacking Peppers

 Choose Korean green peppers when texture and structural integrity matter - stuffed preparations, braises, stews, raw snacking with dips, or any dish where the pepper needs to hold its shape through cooking.
 The flavor is clean and reliable, with zero heat variation.

 Choose shishitos when the goal is quick blistering, minimal preparation, and that lightly charred appetizer quality.
 The thin walls and slight flavor complexity make them ideal for high-heat pan cooking and grilling.
-The occasional warm fruit adds a playful unpredictability that makes eating them more interesting.
+The occasional warm fruit adds a playful unpredictability that makes eating them more specific.

 For heat-sensitive cooks, both are safe choices - neither will surprise anyone with serious spice.
 The shishito's 1-in-10 warm pepper is a conversation starter, not a warning.
 If your kitchen leans Korean, stock the green peppers.
 If you entertain frequently and want an easy crowd-pleasing appetizer, shishitos earn their place.
 Both deserve more attention than they typically get outside their home cuisines.